Peter and Paul Fortress is where you can get a feel for St Petersburg’s more than 300 year old

 This is the first cannon to have fired to mark midday on 1873, which you can still find today on the fortress wall.

-The boathouse is another interesting place you will find inside the fortress.
+The boathouse is another interesting place you can find inside the fortress.
 This building hosts the boat in which Peter learned to sail and that he brought to the fortress in 1723.
 The original boat is now in the Central Naval Museum, while an exact copy stands in the Boathouse.

 The Mint displays coin collections and commemorative medals that were usually designed by Bartolomeo Carlo Rastrelli.
 While, the Printing workshop contains printing and ceramica relics.
 The mint was moved from Moscow in 1724 and originally housed in the Trubetskoi and Naryshkin bastions.

-The crownwork was an additional fortification in the shape of a crown located on the opposite site bank, which separates the Peter and Paul Fortress from Birch Island to the north.
+The Crownwork was an additional fortification in the shape of a crown located on the opposite site bank, which separates the Peter and Paul Fortress from Birch Island to the north.
 Today it has become the Military Historical Museum of Artillery, Engineering and Communications.
 A quirky but good place to visit which connected with the history of the Fortress.

-For those who are too far to walk, you will need to get to Nevsky Prospect Metro Station and take the one stop route to Gorkovskaya Station.
+For those who are too far to walk, you will need to get to Nevsky Prospekt Metro Station and take the one stop route to Gorkovskaya Station.
 Disembark and turn right, walk 5 minutes to the Neva River and you will see the entrance to the fortress.

 Visiting the island is free, so anyone can enter the fortress and walk around, but if you wish to visit the Cathedral and the graves of the former rulers and their families together with